Dan J. Harkey

 Summary:

 Private parties are drawn to trust deed investing for its attractive yields and relatively passive management.
 After thoroughly reviewing the material disclosure package, investors decide, based on their knowledge and experience, to deposit their signed documents and proceeds.
-As the process unfolds, the loan servicer, a professional entity responsible for collecting and managing the loan, takes on the bulk of the work, ensuring timely payments and managing any issues that may arise during the loan term.
+As the process unfolds, the loan servicer, a professional entity responsible for collecting and managing the loan, assumes the bulk of the work, ensuring timely payments and addressing any issues that may arise during the loan term.
 This structure offers excellent returns and provides a sense of security and peace of mind, making it an intriguing investment opportunity for potential investors.

 Article: